 As Carly Fiorina, the former chief executive of Hewlett Packard, once said, “The goal is to transform data into information and information into insight.”
 This statement is certainly true and can apply to SEO analytics as well.

 In a nutshell, SEO analytics tools help improve your search rankings on Google by providing data insights on your website’s performance.
 You can use analytics to better understand how users navigate to your pages, their duration on your website and if a conversion is made.
 Data reports are also useful for conducting and monitoring tests over a given period.

 Below are some of the tools we recommend:

 Tracks, reports and displays website traffic

-- Document what locations your users reside in
+- Document user locations

 2. Google Search Console